 Long-term Health Complications

 Poisoning, in particular, can lead to long-term health complications in children.
 Acute poisoning, such as when a child drinks a toxic substance, can damage internal organs in a way that cannot be fully-repaired and may require lifelong medical intervention.
-Poisoning from exposure to dangerous chemicals and pollutants, or even over-the-counter medications like Tylenol can lead to delayed development, chronic health issues, and deadly disease.
+Poisoning from exposure to dangerous chemicals and pollutants, or even over-the-counter medications like Tylenol can lead to autism, delayed development, chronic health issues, and deadly disease.

 Children who suffer a significant injury to their spinal cord may lose motor function in the part of the body “below” the location of the damage to the spinal cord.
 Spinal injuries change the lives of children and families forever; they typically cost many millions of dollars to adapt to and treat over the child’s lifetime.

 How an Experienced Child Injury Lawyer Can Help

 It is a fact of life that children get hurt on occasions.
 Much of the time, no adult or company is to blame.
 But that’s not always the case.
 As Floridians, we all have a special duty to take care to keep children and teenagers out of harm’s way.
 When someone fails to live up to that social contract, the law holds them accountable to pay damages for the injured child’s suffering and the difficulty that a child’s family endures.